-The table below shows each individual who is, or at any time during the 2021 financial year was, a director or executive officer of the Corporation, or a proposed nominee for election as a director of the Corporation, and each associate of any such director, executive officer or proposed nominee, who is, or at any time since the beginning of the 2021 financial year has been, indebted to the Corporation or any of its subsidiaries.
+The table below shows each individual who is, or at any time during the 2024 financial year was, a director or executive officer of the Corporation, or a proposed nominee for election as a director of the Corporation, and each associate of any such director, executive officer or proposed nominee, who is, or at any time since the beginning of the 2024 financial year has been, indebted to the Corporation or any of its subsidiaries.

-INDEBTEDNESS OF DIRECT ORS AND EX ECUTIVE OI FFICERS UN NDER (1) SECURI TIES PURC HASE AND (2 2) OTHER PR OGRAMS Name and Principal Position Involvement of Corporation or Subsidiary Largest Amount Outstanding During 2021 (\$) Amount Outstanding as April 18, 2022 (\$) Financially Assisted Securities Purchases During 2021 Security for Indebtedness Amount Forgiven During 2021 (\$) Securities Purchase Progr ams George D. Elliott Director and nominee for election as director Lender 50,216 50,238 Nil Urbana shares purchased using the borrowed funds Nil

-Michael B. C. Gundy Director and nominee for election as director Lender 26,989 97,522 Nil Urbana shares purchased using the borrowed funds Nil Charles A. V. Pennock Director and nominee for election as director Lender 72,635 72,666 Nil Urbana shares purchased using the borrowed funds Nil Sylvia V. Stinson Chief Financial Officer Lender 61,254 61,291 Nil Urbana shares purchased using the borrowed funds Nil Other Programs N/A
+INDEBTEDNESS OF DIRECTORS AND EXECUTIVE OFFICERS UNDER (1) SECURITIES PURCHASE AND

+(2) OTHER PROGRAMS

+Name and Principal Involvement Largest Amount Financially Security for Amount

+Position of Amount Outstanding Assisted Indebtedness Forgiven

+Corporation Outstanding as at April Securities During

+or During 2024 28, 2025 (\$) Purchases 2024 (\$)

+Subsidiary (\$) During 2024

+Securities Purchase Progra ims 202 4

+George D. Elliott Lender 92,005 92,287 Nil Urbana shares Nil

+Director and nominee for purchased using the

+election as director borrowed funds

+Michael B. C. Gundy Lender 97,321 97,620 Nil Urbana shares Nil

+Director and nominee for purchased using the

+election as director borrowed funds

+Charles A. V. Pennock Lender 72,452 72,674 Nil Urbana shares Nil

+Director and nominee for purchased using the

+election as director borrowed funds

+Sylvia V. Stinson Lender 61,110 61,298 Nil Urbana shares Nil

+Chief Financial Officer purchased using the

+borrowed funds

+Other Programs

+N/A

 The Corporation, as lender, has entered into a loan agreement with each of Messrs.
-Pennock, Gundy and Elliott and Ms. Stinson, as borrowers (the "Borrowers"), dated January 9, 2020, January 29, 2020, March 11, 2020 and October 7, 2021, respectively.
+Pennock, Gundy and Elliott and Ms. Stinson, as borrowers (the "Borrowers"), dated January 9, 2020, January 29, 2020, March

+11, 2020 and October 7, 2021, respectively.
 Each of these loan agreements provides the Borrower with a revolving credit facility of up to \$100,000 (the "Facility").
-Under each of these loan agreements: (a) the Borrower may use the Facility for the sole purpose of purchasing Common Shares or Class A Shares of the Corporation, (b) the applicable interest rate of the Facility is the interest rate used by the Canada Revenue Agency to calculate taxable benefits for employees and shareholders from interest-free and low-interest loans, (c) the shares of the Corporation purchased with funds borrowed under the Facility are held in a broker's account as security for the indebtedness incurred under the Facility, and (d) the Facility maturity date is the earliest of (i) the death of the Borrower; (ii) the second anniversary of the date on which the Borrower ceases to be a director, officer or advisory board member of the Corporation by reasons other than death; (iii) the date of the occurrence of an Event of Default as defined in the loan agreement; and (iv) the tenth anniversary of the date of the first advance made under the Facility.
+Under each of these loan agreements: (a) the Borrower may use the Facility for the sole purpose of purchasing Common Shares or Class A Shares of the Corporation, (b) the applicable interest rate of the Facility is the interest rate used by the Canada Revenue Agency to calculate taxable benefits for employees and shareholders from interest-free and low-interest loans, (c) the shares of the Corporation purchased with funds borrowed under the Facility are held in a broker's account as security for the indebtedness incurred under the Facility, and (d) the Facility maturity date is the earliest of (i) the death of the Borrower; (ii) the second anniversary of the date on which the Borrower ceases to be a director, officer or advisory board member of the Corporation by reason other than death; (iii) the date of the occurrence of an Event of Default as defined in the loan agreement; and (iv) the tenth anniversary of the date of the first advance made under the Facility.
 As at the date hereof, Messrs.
-Elliott, Gundy and Pennock and Ms. Stinson have purchased, respectively, 19,000 Common Shares, 29,900 Common Shares, 6,000 Common Shares & 20,000 Class A Shares, and 3,000 Common Shares & 15,000 Class A Shares of the Corporation with funds borrowed under their respective Facility.
+Elliott, Gundy and Pennock, and Ms. Stinson have purchased, respectively, 22,500 Common Shares, 29,900 Common Shares, 6,000 Common Shares & 20,000 Class A Shares, and 3,000 Common Shares & 15,000 Class A Shares of the Corporation with funds borrowed under their respective Facility.